gomorpheus/morpheus-docs/administration/integrations/route53.rst

    TYPE
     Route 53
    NAME
-    Name for the Integration in {morpheus}
+    Name for the Integration in |morpheus|
    REGION
     AWS Region for the Integration
    ACCESS KEY